saleac/SummarizeArticleFlask/README.md

 # SummarizeArticleFlask
-Python script for flask app that summarizes articles given a URL
+Python script for flask app that summarizes articles given any URL and will then display the summarized article on web page